 I don’t recommend freezing fried rice, as I find it makes the rice very mushy and doesn’t taste great.

-Tips for making Thai Pineapple Fried Rice
+Thai Pineapple Fried Rice Recipe Tips

 - Don’t use hot rice to make fried rice!
 This is what causes mushy fried rice.
 It’s best to use either day-old rice that has been sitting in the fridge overnight, or freshy make rice that has been completely cooled.